 Day - 1

 Location: Quito - Welcome to Quito, Ecuador!
-Your tour will begin with a welcome meeting at 6pm.
+Your tour will begin with a welcome meeting at 6 pm.
+Quito is one of the most beautiful cities in South America, sitting at 2850 metres above sea level, beneath the snow capped Volcan Pichincha.
 You can arrive at any time during the day as there are no activities planned until this important meeting.
 Please check with hotel reception or look on the reception noticeboard for where and when the meeting will take place.
 If you're going to be late, please inform the hotel reception.
 We'll be collecting your insurance details and next of kin information at this meeting, so please ensure you have all these details to provide to your leader.
-Quito is one of the most beautiful cities in South America, sitting at 2,850 metres above sea level, beneath the snow capped Volcan Pichincha.
-As we don't spend much time in Quito during the trip, why not arrive early and make the most of your time here?
-You'll be taken on a guided tour of Old Town and some of the famous sites tomorrow, but perhaps you'd like to explore Cotopaxi National Park, home to the country's famous volcano, or visit the Papallacta hot springs just outside of Quito.
+You'll be taken on a guided tour of Old Town and some of the famous sites tomorrow, but if you arrive early perhaps you'd like to explore Cotopaxi National Park, home to the country's famous volcano, or visit the Papallacta hot springs just outside of Quito.

 Day - 2